There are so many elements that you need to manage while running a political campaign.

 Public perception, candidates with different personalities, unexpected events, sneaky opponents, and the list goes on.
 Stakes are high and your every move should be strategic and well thought out.

-It was never easy running a campaign, but the internet and social media only made it more complex.
+It was never simple running a campaign, but the internet and social media only made it more complex.
 You need to be vigilant and keep track of everything.
 Also, you need to be smart in handling your money and the people who work for you.

 Public and the political campaign